radiosd/radiosd.github.io/pages/downloads.md

 ---
 [__Historic__](/pages/historic-papers)
 These are classic papers, that represent key advancements in radio technology.
-It is neither authoritive or complete, buy still interesting in my view.
+It is neither authoritive or complete, but still interesting in my view.

 [__SDR__](/pages/sdr)
 One of the most important developments in radio in recent times.
 There are lots of possible links to